sipcapture/homer/docs/OOM.md

 file and DuckLake records a **row-level delete file** — which makes the native compactor skip that table for as long as the delete file stays active.
 A cutoff that lands on a date boundary retires whole files and leaves compaction working.
-With `retention_days` set, expect the affected tables to stop compacting natively until the cutoff moves past the partially deleted partition.
+Since the cutoff is `now` minus the window, it almost never falls on midnight, and with `retention_unit: hours` it essentially never does.
+Expect the oldest retained partition to block native compaction of its table until the cutoff moves past it; the rest of the lake is unaffected, and the DuckDB engine still handles those tables.

 Additionally, each native cycle takes a `VACUUM INTO` copy of the catalog first (keeping the last 3), and verifies afterwards that the catalog still has exactly